Adobe-Marketing-Cloud/reactor-user-docs/getting-started/mobile-1.md

 **Important:** This version of the Adobe Experience Cloud Platform SDKs supports **Android 4.0 \(API 14\) or later.**

-The configuration can be retrieved remotely or bundled in the app.
+The SDK configuration should be retrieved remotely from Launch:

-To retrieve the configuration remotely:

 1. Get the App ID from Adobe Launch.
 2. Create MainActivity.java in the app.
-3. Add the following line:  `AdobeMobileMarketing.configureWithAppID("YOUR_APP_ID");` .
+3. Add the following line:

+       MobileCore.configureWithAppID("YOUR_APP_ID");

 4. Launch the app and it will send a remote config request to the Adobe Launch servers and configure the app using the remote config.

-To retrieve the configuration bundled in an app:

-1. Get the JSON configuration file from Adobe Launch.
-2. Add the ADBMobileConfig.json file to the assets folder in your project.

 ## Use the Adobe Cloud Platform SDKs in an iOS App

 **Important:** This version of the Adobe Cloud Platform SDKs supports **iOS 10 or later.**

-The configuration can be retrieved remotely or bundled in the app.
+The SDK configuration should be retrieved remotely from Launch:

-To retrieve the bundle remotely:

 1. Get the App ID from Adobe Launch.
 2. Within your app, open AppDelegate.swift \(or AppDelegate.m if developing in Objective-C\).
-3. Add this line: _Swift:_`ADBMobileMarketing.configure(withAppId: "YOUR_APP_ID")` or _Objective-C:_ `[ADBMobileMarketing configureWithAppId:@"YOUR_APP_ID"];`.
+3. Add this line in your `didFinishLaunchingWithOptions` method:

+       ACPCore.configure(withAppId: "YOUR_APP_ID") // swift

+       [ACPCore configureWithAppId:@"YOUR_APP_ID"]; // obj-c
 4. Launch the app and it will send a remote config request to the Adobe Launch servers and configure the app using the remote config.

-To retrieve the configuration as a bundle:

-1. Get the JSON configuration file from Adobe Launch.
-2. In **File Inspector**, add the ADBMobileConfig.json file to any targets in your project that will use the Adobe SDK.

 For more information about the mobile extensions, see [Mobile](../extension-reference/mobile/).